 One key change to underpin your new habit is setting aside dedicated time to complete tasks without flicking between them.
 Our favorite way to do this and help stay on task is with Pomodoro timers, which breaks tasks up into 25-minute sprints.

 To start a ‘pomo,’ create a list of what you want to achieve today and pick one task.
-Choose something to serve as a timer, such as a physical timer or a handy app on your computer, and set the clock for 25 minutes.
+Choose something to serve as a timer, such as a physical timer or a handy focus app on your computer, and set the clock for 25 minutes.
 Then, hit start and force yourself to work for 25 minutes straight on that single task.
 Don’t switch, check your email, or do anything else!

-The first few times may feel painful if you’re a window-switcher.
+The first few times may feel pain if you’re a window-switcher.
 The temptation to pop into your email or check Twitter is strong, but as you resist it for longer, the work will flow.

 Another powerful habit is blocking out time in your calendar to avoid other people disrupting your flow during the day.
 Tim Ferris hints at this in his book, The Four-Hour Work Week, when he says that “Focus on being productive instead of busy.”